dialoa/first-line-indent/README.md

 Overview
 --------

-Quarto/Pandoc's support of first-line indentation is limited: it's not available in HTML output and delegated to LaTeX PDF output.
+Quarto/Pandoc's support of first-line indents is limited: it's not available in HTML output and delegated to LaTeX PDF output.
 This filter provides a first-line indentation style with smart defaults, full customization, and manual control for fine-grain adjustments.